rtanglao/restaurant-11ty-fun/src/reviews.md

 1. [Anh and Chi](https://www.anhandchi.com/), Main Street, Vancouver -
    Chicken pho!!!!
 Also amazingly vegetarian friendly!
 1. Ubuntu Canteen, Fraserhood, Vancouver - Sunday suppers highly recommended
-1. Batard, Frasherhood, Vancouver - Our fav place for a snack or light lunch on the weekend
+1. [Bâtard Bakery](http://batardbakery.com/), Frasherhood, Vancouver - Our fav place for a snack or light lunch on the weekend

 # Gone but not forgotten